TechnikEmpire/StahpIt-WPF/README.md

 Once the traffic is sent back inbound to the proxy, the proxy "pretends" to be the server that the application was attempting to connect to.
 At this stage, if the connection is a HTTPS connection (secured), the proxy authenticates itself using a one time CA certificate and associated private key.

 This decrypts the HTTPS connection locally, but only as far as Stahp It is concerned.
-Since we love encryption are not evil, the connection to the external machine (the real server) is in fact secured, and if the process of establishing a secure connection encounters any issues (such as a bad or invalid certificate), the connection is immediately terminated, handing the issue down to the user.
+Since we love encryption and are not evil, the connection to the external machine (the real server) is in fact secured, and if the process of establishing a secure connection encounters any issues (such as a bad or invalid certificate), the connection is immediately terminated, handing the issue down to the user.

 If this process succeeds, the proxy simply hands data back and forth between the real server and the local process (your browser), only scanning the headers of requests and responses and filtering based on this data.
 In the event that a HTML response is detected, this content is parsed and all CSS selectors loaded are used to remove content from that payload, before being sent off to the local process (your browser).